 If you are driving the golden circle, it is well worth stopping off here even if it’s just to take a break and stretch your legs!

 Conveniently, if you are renting a car, a car park is located directly next to the crater.

 The origin of Kerið has been debated by scientists, but as the crater was formed about 6,500 years ago, it’s hard to know for sure!
 In the past, volcanologists categorized Kerið as an ‘explosion crater’, believing the crater was formed in an explosive eruption.

 At some time in the hundreds of years following the collapse, the Kerið crater filled with water.
 It is believed that this crater lake is formed by groundwater- water held underground in the soil or rock- and not rainfall, as the water sits at the same height as the water table- the upper level of an underground surface in which the soil or rocks are permanently saturated with water.

 Apartments and Guesthouses

-Although the crater is still captivating in the winter, Kerid is best visited during the warmer season, where the natural colors from the rock, fauna and pool make the attraction what it is.
+Although the crater is still captivating in the winter, Kerid is best visited during the warmer season, where the natural colors from the rock, fauna, and pool make the attraction what it is.
 During the depths of winter, the pool and crater are frozen, and the route down to the crater and lake is icy and slippery, the short hike is potentially very dangerous, especially on a windy day.

-The majority of tourists are likely to visit Kerid if they are on a self drive Golden Circle tour, as the crater is located on route to the geyser.
+The majority of tourists are likely to visit Kerid if they are on a self-drive Golden Circle tour, as the crater is located on route to the geyser.
+We also offer a guided Golden Circle tour with Hvammsvik Hot Springs which also stop at Kerid crater.
 On average, most tourists tend to spend around half an hour to 1 hour at Kerid, taking photos and walking around the crater’s edge.